 - Security Solutions Architect: $150,000

-The hourly wage for IT security professionals in the U.S. and Canada ranges from $21 to $74 per hour, dependent upon employee location, job-role, certifications and experience level.
+Although this is typically a full-time salaried position, the hourly wage for IT security professionals in the U.S. can range from $29 to $100+ per hour, dependent upon employee location, job-or-project role, certifications held and experience level.

 Deep dive comparison of information security analyst salaries.